CME211/notes/faq.md

   HelpSU request.
 Feel free to ask questions on Canvas.
 Keep in mind that the teaching staff has no control over registration.

-### Course resources

-Lecture notes will be made available to all Stanford students.
-Please check the [*CME211 homepage*](http://web.stanford.edu/class/cme211/) at the start of Fall quarter 2018 for links.

 ### Course prerequisites

 The prerequisite for CME 211 in the bulletin is stated as "introductory